intel/llvm/sycl/doc/SYCLNativeCPU.md

 # Supported features and limitations

 The SYCL Native CPU flow is still WIP, not optimized and several core SYCL features are currently unsupported.
 Currently `barrier` and all the math builtins are not supported, and attempting to use those will most likely fail with an `undefined reference` error at link time.
 Examples of supported applications can be found in the [runtime tests](sycl/test/native_cpu).

-To execute `e2e` tests on the Native CPU, configure the test suite with:
+To execute the `e2e` tests on the Native CPU, configure the test suite with:

 ```bash
 # make sure that DPC++ is in your $PATH and your environment is configured for DPC++